-Dr. Berit Fischer graduated from the University of Wisconsin School of Veterinary Medicine in 2001.
-After completing a large animal rotating internship at the University of Georgia in 2002, she entered private equine practice where she discovered her true calling of becoming an anesthesiologist.
-She completed a residency in anesthesia and pain management at Cornell University and became board certified by the American College of Veterinary Anesthesia and Analgesia in 2008.
+Dr. Fischer is a board-certified specialist in veterinary anesthesia and analgesia® who has been with Crown Veterinary Specialists since 2017.
+She attended the University of Wisconsin-Madison where she earned her Doctor of Veterinary Medicine degree in 2001.
+After completing a large animal rotating internship at the University of Georgia in 2002, Dr. Fischer entered private equine practice where she discovered her true calling of becoming an anesthesiologist.
+She completed a residency in veterinary anesthesia and pain management at Cornell University and became a Diplomate of the American College of Veterinary Anesthesia and Analgesia in 2008.

 Dermatology & Allergy:

 Dr. White-Weithers is a Board Certified Dermatologist.
 She graduated from Tuskegee University with a Doctor of Veterinary Medicine degree and a Masters degree in Animal Nutrition.
 She completed a 3-year residency in veterinary allergy and dermatology at the University of Georgia College of Veterinary Medicine.
 During her residency at the University of Georgia, she was awarded a fellowship to the University of Miami Medical School.
 This allowed her to broaden her knowledge in Comparative Dermatology.
 After completing her residency, she returned to Tuskegee University as an Assistant Professor where she achieved tenure-ship.

 She has spoken on several topics pertinent to allergy and dermatology in dogs and cats locally, nationally and internationally over the years, and has published several articles on this subject.
 She has previously been the Editor for The Derm Dialogue, an online journal of the American College of Veterinary Dermatology and the American Academy of Veterinary Dermatology.